wumiguo/JedAIToolkit/datasets/README.md

 This folder contains several datasets that have been tested with JedAI.
 We have grouped them in two categories:
 1) those suitable for Clean-Clean ER, and
-2) those for Dirty ER.
+2) those sutable for Dirty ER.

 Every dataset includes two types of files:
-1) those containing the entity profiles themselves, which are called **entity file**, and
+1) those containing the entity profiles themselves, which are called **entity files**, and
 2) those containing the golden standard (i.e., the ground-truth with the real matches), which are called **ground-truth files**.

 Note that every file that is available as a *Java Serialized Object* (**JSO**) can be read using the class DataReader.EntityReader.EntitySerializationReader for entity files or the class DataReader.GroundTruthReader.GtSerializationReader for ground-truth files.